Christian-Vavuris/Trip-Planner/README.md

 * `index.css`

 # Contributors
-Here is a list of contributors and the files each person was in charge of. (**Note:** This list omits files that a contributor may have worked on, but was not in charge of.)
+Here is a list of contributors and the files each person was in charge of. (**Note:** This is not a work history list, please see the commit history to see the work progress.)

 ## [shhu21](https://github.com/shhu21)
 * `modal.js`